North of the Internet is a series of conversations with creative human beings founded by Julien Fernandez and Morgan

-Julien Léonard Fernandez is a French/Spanish multidisciplinary artist based in Pescara, IT.
+Julien Léonard Fernandez is a French/Spanish multidisciplinary artist based in Pescara, Italy.

 Previously, he was the drummer of the bands Chevreuil and Passe Montagne.
 He also curated the prolific European independent label Africantape between 2008 and 2014.
 His work for that label was built around self-sufficiency, self-education, interconnectivity, friendship and sudden encounters with the unknown.

 Now, Julien’s creative work rests partly on silence.
 He draws vectorial shapes and writes about contagion, narrative logic, fog and magic.

 The site design and architecture of North of the Internet was conceptualized by Julien Fernandez.
 It is built around the idea of organic connections between people.